ijrussell/essential-fsharp/Chapters/01 - A simple Domain Modelling Exercise.md

 Only Registered Customers can be Eligible
 ```

 Along with some examples showing how you can verify that your code is working correctly, there are a number of domain-specific words and concepts that we may want to represent in our code.
-We will start with a simple but naive solution and then we'll see how F#'s types can help us make it much more domain-centric and as an added benefit, be less susceptible to bugs.
+We will start with a simple but naive solution and then we'll see how F#'s types can help us make it more domain-centric and as an added benefit, be less susceptible to bugs.

 ## Getting Started